h31/NetworksLab2020/lab_4/Readme.md

 - Get history about purchase activities
 - View list of store in system
 - View list of products in a specific store
-- Close the connection
+- Disconnect from server

 Activities for seller:

 - Add a store
 - View sales history
 - View list of store in system
-- Close the connection
+- Disconnect from server

 To launch the client application: